rafaelcgama/restore-uber/README.md

 In the end, 168 emails were sent but only 31 reached its destination.
 I was expecting the conversion rate to be twice of that because I was only using 2 email formats per employee.
 After further investigation, I discovered that Uber uses a few other email [formats](https://rocketreach.co/uber-email-format_b5ddab60f42e55aa) so that explains why most of them were not delivered.

 So that's it!
 Mission accomplished!!!
-My account is back in business so now let's see if it remains that way this time...
+My account is back in business so let's see if will remais this way now...

 <h2 style="text-align: center;"><span><i>Potential Improvements</i></span></h2>